 - Fine-dining restaurants: 35% – 45%

-Once you have the appropriate data and insights on your restaurant, you can utilize a combinations of strategies to reduce labor costs and improve revenue.
-Here are a handful strategies restaurants SpotOn works with have utilized.
+Once you have the appropriate data and insights on your restaurant, you can utilize a combination of strategies to reduce labor costs and improve revenue.
+Here are a handful of strategies restaurants SpotOn works with have utilized.

 - Keep a close eye on your peak times and staff accordingly